Abraham Cohen Labatt: Career

 As a young man, Labatt was one of the founders and first settlers of Cheraw, South Carolina, where he joined a Masonic Lodge in 1823.

 In 1825, Labatt helped organize the Reform congregation in Charleston, the first in the United States.

 A few years later, he moved with his young family to Charlotte, North Carolina, where he worked as a merchant and trader.
 He was appointed post master of a small town in what was then Mecklenburg County and is now believed to be Monroe, North Carolina by US President Andrew Jackson, which he named Jacksonville (not to be confused with Jacksonville, North Carolina).
 In 1827 he purchased large plots of land there and in 1830 and 1832 he was granted powers of attorney by his father-in-law Samuel Hyams to sell more land in Mecklenburg and two slaves named Sandy and Gabriel that Hyams owned.
 On 3 November 1829 he placed an advertisement in the Western Carolinian for a "House of Accommodation", believed to be same place as Labatt's Crossroads, where Union County's first court sat.

 In 1831 he moved to New Orleans, where he engaged in mercantile pursuits.
 In that city, he was one of the founders of the first Jewish congregations in Louisiana, which became known as the Portuguese Jewish Nefutzot Yehudah congregation (or Portuguese Synagogue).
 (In 1870, its rabbi visited Galveston to dedicate the cornerstone of the first synagogue of Congregation B'nai Israel.)
 Labatt was also a firefighter and was the secretary and a founder of the Firemen's Charitable Association of New Orleans, which was established in 1832.

 In 1831, Labatt visited Velasco, Texas, then part of Mexico, which had achieved independence in 1821, to explore opportunities for international trade.
 A settlement had just been started based on a trading post.
 He visited again in 1837 as supercargo of the steamship Columbia.
 This was the first cargo ship to trade between the U.S., via Charleston, and Texas (by then an independent republic) and Mexico.

-Following the Gold Rush of 1849, Labatt went to California as a merchant, along with hundreds of thousands of other migrants.
+Following the Gold Rush of 1849, Labatt went to California (arriving in the August 1849) as a merchant, along with hundreds of thousands of other migrants.
 He also served as the first president of Congregation Emanu-El (San Francisco) in April 1851.
 One of the founders of the San Francisco synagogue Shearith Israel, he laid its foundation-stone in 1856.

 Labatt became the Worshipful Master or Postmaster General of the Davy Crockett Lodge, the West's first Masonic Lodge, named after an American pioneer of the Southeast, a name which he helped choose.
 He had been a friend of Crockett's, as well as Texas president Sam Houston.
 Active politically, Labatt was elected as an alderman of San Francisco.